garth5689/garth5689.github.io/_drafts/2016-11-2-genetic_boggle.markdown

 </p>
 {::options parse_block_html="false" /}

 Algorithmically, there are many ways to approach this, but the mutation must be explicitly defined.
 I've chosen to mutate the grid by swapping letters for another random letter with a supplied probability.
 This functionally means that each letter has a small change to change to a completely random new letter.
 The aggressiveness of the mutations depend on the supplied probability.
 If a small probability is used, large changes in the offspring are unlikely.
+There are likely other mutations that would work as well, including swapping letters, or just shifting letters.

 ## Solution